AMOS Airmen conduct Exercise Internal Flex

 |0

-This work, AMOS Airmen conduct Exercise Internal Flex [Image 2 of 2], by Capt.
+This work, AMOS Airmen conduct Exercise Internal Flex, by Capt.
 Stephanie Squires, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.